nuclearspike/lenderassist/README.md

 ## Chrome Omnibar

-1. In Chrome's URL/Search bar, just type "kiva cattle" and the extension will automatically send that query to Kiva's lend tab.
+1. In Chrome's URL/Search bar, just type "kiva cattle" and the extension will automatically send a query for "cattle" to Kiva's lend tab.
 2. If you type "kiva" and start typing another word it will also display some popular Kiva pages that you can immediately jump to.

 ## Loan Pages